Skip to main content

 More information

-Students studying abroad should contact their local health insurance office beforehand in order to maintain their social security coverage outside the country.
+Students undertaking a study abroad must contact their Primary Health Insurance Fund (Caisse Primaire d'Assurance Maladie) in advance to maintain their social security coverage outside the national territory.

 For a stay within the EU